zio/zio/docs/guides/migrate/migration-guide.md

 This is why we should import blocking synchronous side effects using the `zio.blocking.effectBlocking` instead of the `ZIO.effect`.

-In ZIO 2.x, as the same as in ZIO 1.x, we encourage separating blocking operations (I/O work operations) from the ordinary side effects (CPU work operations).
+In ZIO 2.x, the same as in ZIO 1.x, we encourage separating blocking operations (I/O work operations) from the ordinary side effects (CPU work operations).

 But the one thing that makes ZIO 2.x more powerful than ZIO 1.x is that if the programmer accidentally imports a blocking synchronous side effect using the `ZIO.attempt` instead of `ZIO.attemptBlocking` the runtime scheduler will automatically detect blocking workflows and shift them to the blocking executor: